mmfonseca/RepResearch_PeerAssessment1/PA1_template.md

 [1] 2304

 *2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*

+*3. Create a new dataset that is equal to the original dataset but with the missing data filled in.*

+I will answer both questions simultaneously using a for loop.
 I will use the overall 5-minute interval mean to fill the missing values.
 To do this I will use the values from the dataframe "AverageStepsPerInterval".
 Thus, if in the original dataset the value of number of steps is missing, I will substitute it will the average number of steps for that 5-minute interval: